valocode/bubbly/docs/SPECIFICATION.md

 **Bubbly - Release Readiness in a bubble**

-Bubbly provides a declarative approach for defining metrics associated with *release readiness* to be aggregated and queried to answer the important question: *"Are we ready for a release?"*
+Bubbly provides a declarative approach for defining metrics associated with *release readiness* to be aggregated and queried to objectively answer the important question: *"Are we ready for a release?"*

+This specification is more concerned with describing what Bubbly is and how it will be used.
+This specification is not concerned with how Bubbly will be implemented.
+For that, see the [implementation documentation](./IMPLEMENTATION.md).

 ## 1. Introduction